I am the controller of Stormwatch, the United Nations special crisis intervention team. I am the world's policeman.

 - Foreshadowing: In the New 52's zero issue, Jenny tells her team members in the final page "I've been watching a movie.
 But it had a downer of an ending.
 You really get into the characters and...and then everyone dies...".
 A rather dark warning to the readers that the series was on its way out the door.

 - In Spite of a Nail: In the New 52 version, Cornell established that Stormwatch had existed for hundreds of years, being a descendant organisation of Demon Knights, which in turn was inspired by several Camelots, all set up by Adam One/Merlin.
 In Starlin's first issue, the baddies kill Adam One at the beginning of the universe, meaning that none of this history exists.
-Why that hasn't led to humanity being taken over by the Daemonites/the Hidden People/the Evil Dolphin Army/the Questing Queen has not yet been unexplained.
+Why that hasn't led to humanity being taken over by the Daemonites/the Hidden People/the Evil Dolphin Army/the Questing Queen was never explained.

 - Merlin Sickness: Adam One, who was an old man at the beginning of the universe and gets younger as it gets older.
 Appropriate, since he is Merlin.

 - New Powers as the Plot Demands: Jenny Quantum's powers are... vague.
 She doesn't actually really know what she can do, or how she does it, and neither does anyone else.
 It seemed to generally be "If she needs to be able to do this at the moment, then that's what her powers can do."

 - Ripple Effect-Proof Memory: The Shadow Lords in the New 52 version; when Stormwatch is removed from history, they just set it up again.

 - Sky Pirate: In All Star Western #17, Jenny Freedom of the 19th Century Stormwatch clashes with Smokestack Jack; Steampunk anarchist Mad Scientist based on a Cool Airship.